IHumonen/RHETORICAL_CORPUS/README.md

 https://creativecommons.org/licenses/by-nc-sa/4.0/

-If you are using our corpus for research purposes, please cite the following paper???:
+If you are using our corpus for research purposes, please cite the following paper:

     Humonen I., Petrova D.
     Developing of the parallel Russian-English corpus with the discourse annotation [Unpublished manuscript].